-Problem: There’s too much going on in your working environment, which is distracting.
+Problem: There’s too much going on in your workplace, which is distracting.

-Solution: Take control of your surroundings in simple ways.
+Solution: Take control of your surroundings.
 Focus on what you can control, and work from there.

 Problem: You’ve developed some bad habits when it comes to procrastinating.